-- Batman notably has a different bat-suit in Dark Knight.
+- Batman notably has a different bat-suit in the film.
 This was mainly created to allow Christian Bale more mobility, after his complaints about the original suit.
 The new suit allows him to move his neck and feels less claustrophobic.

 - Heath Ledger shot and directed the Joker’s warning videos which feature the news reporter.